MicroStrategy/embedding-sdk-docs/docs/embed-report-page/embed-report-properties.md

 If this flag is set, all errors that occur in the initial loading process as the result of manual actions are handled by OOTB Library and an error dialog appears.

-Refer to [Custom error handling during dossier creation](../add-functionality/error-handling.md#custom-error-handling-during-dossier-creation) to see the usage of this parameter in `microstrategy.dossier.create`, which has the same effect as in the `microstrategy.embeddingContexts.embedReportPage` function.
+Refer to [Custom error handling during dashboard creation](../add-functionality/error-handling.md#custom-error-handling-during-dossier-creation) to see the usage of this parameter in `microstrategy.dossier.create`, which has the same effect as in the `microstrategy.embeddingContexts.embedReportPage` function.

 #### Required?